Back to Pets

 Certified Dog Trainers

 Look for trainers certified by organizations like the Association of Professional Dog Trainers (APDT) or the International Association of Animal Behavior Consultants (IAABC).
+Many of the pros we interview for our expert roundups hold both credentials.

 Veterinary Behaviorists